GigaSpaces-ProfessionalServices/CSM-Magic-Tools/Bi_Optional_pu/readme.txt

-This Utility is basically for deploy space in both way with space properties + tiered storage with space properties Here basic steps with help of ODSX how to utilize this utility.
+This Utility is basically for deploy space in both way with space properties + tiered storage with space properties.
+Here basic steps with help of ODSX how to utilize this utility.
 ############################################
 For Space with bi_optional_pu-0.1.jar deploy